 *It goes on for a few more easy “Yes” questions*

 Jim: “Okay.
 And your phone number, is that a 978?"

 Customer: “Yes, 978-555-6652.”

-Salesman: “Okay great.
-Like I said, we’ll have guys in the area all day tomorrow giving free estimates.
-You’ll be here around the same time tomorrow, or sometime later in the day work better?”
+Jim: “Okay great.
+Like I said, we’ll have people in the area all day tomorrow giving free estimates.
+You’ll be here around the same time tomorrow, or will sometime later in the day work better?”

 Customer: “Yes, tomorrow around this time works.”

 That’s a little snapshot of how the yes ladder works.
 It’s a powerful strategy for making prospects more comfortable with you and used to saying yes to your questions, and it can be especially helpful for new customers who are more wary of making a big purchase or commitment.

 Now let’s break down how you can put it to use for your own sales strategy.

 Apply the "Yes" Ladder to Your Sales Strategy